 - the frame must be attached to a single rigid handle and be operated by hand.

-No. Non-residents MAY NOT participate in personal use fisheries.
+No. Nonresidents MAY NOT participate in personal use fisheries.
 Participation includes, but is not limited to, handling the gear, handling the fish, or driving the boat.

-Only Alaskan residents may participate in personal use fisheries, and by regulation, only those holding a valid Alaska resident sport fishing license, or ADF&G Permanent Identification Card (senior license), or ADF&G Disabled Veteran's license may participate in these fisheries.
+Only Alaskan residents may participate in personal use fisheries, and by regulation, only those holding a valid Alaska resident sport fishing license, or ADF&G Permanent Identification Card (PID/senior license), or ADF&G Disabled Veteran's license may participate in these fisheries.

 For fishing and hunting purposes, the Alaska State Legislature has defined a resident as "a person who is physically present in Alaska with the intent to remain indefinitely and makes a home here, has maintained that person's domicile in Alaska for 12 consecutive months immediately preceding an application for a license and not claiming residency or obtaining benefits under a claim of residency in another state, territory, or country."
 Please refer to the Alaskan residency overview for more information.

-Alaska resident youth under 16 do not have to purchase a sport fishing license to participate.
+Alaska resident youth under 18 do not have to purchase a sport fishing license to participate.
 However, they must meet the residency requirement.